-- Check health insurance coverages for patients and help them with billing concerns or questions
+- Check health insurance coverages for patients and help them with billing questions or concerns

-- Follow up on patient claims submitted and appeal those that have been denied
+- Check on patient claims submitted and appeal those that have been declined

-- Function as an intermediary between the medical provider, the insurance carriers and the patients for correct claim settlement
+- Act as a mediator between the healthcare provider, the insurance companies and the patients for correct claim settlement

 - Create and oversee Accounts Receivables reports

 - Generate and handle unpaid patient collections accounts